 With the fabulous shoe closet as the focal point, you almost don’t realize there’s a weird little armless baby doll on the other cabinet!
 Not exactly the quirky piece I would choose, but you can’t deny it adds a little interesting, off-kilter touch.

 This space is full of quirk, in the form of the hot pink skull, the interesting chair, and the piece of artwork on the wall-but it still retains an overall look of sophistication.
 (PS-I WANT THAT CHAIR).

 Another room from Ashley Stark’s Manhattan apartment via Elle Decor-the oversized scale of the plant is “something unexpected-“adding just the perfect surprise to this very upscale looking space.

-How’s that for quirk?
+via How’s that for quirk?
 A giant zebra!
 Not too realistic for most of us, but definitely fits the bill.

-Look closely at the lamp-you don’t notice at first glance, but on closer inspection, you catch a little quirky surprise.
+via Look closely at the lamp-you don’t notice at first glance, but on closer inspection, you catch a little quirky surprise.

 Something where it “shouldn’t” be-a glittery purse slung over a mirror.

+I think what makes quirk work, especially in the spaces above, is that everything else is kept very classic and sophisticated aside from just the ONE little quirky touch.
+As Needleman points out, it’s not about being wacky, it’s just about creating a sense of easiness and spirit in a room.
+I think these touches really bring a space to life.
 The cool thing about Needleman’s book, and this section especially, was that after reading it I went through my Pinterest boards and found that most of the spaces I had pinned and really, really liked did have a bit of quirk to them.
 I just never realized that the quirky touch was what made them attractive to me, until Needleman so astutely pointed it out!